Chapter 7: Distributed Training¶

 DGL adopts a fully distributed approach that distributes both data and computation across a collection of computation resources.
 In the context of this section, we will assume a cluster setting (i.e., a group of machines).
 DGL partitions a graph into subgraphs and each machine in a cluster is responsible for one subgraph (partition).
 DGL runs an identical training script on all machines in the cluster to parallelize the computation and runs servers on the same machines to serve partitioned data to the trainers.

 For the training script, DGL provides distributed APIs that are similar to the ones for mini-batch training.
 This makes distributed training require only small code modifications from mini-batch training on a single machine.
 Below shows an example of training GraphSage in a distributed fashion.
-The only code modifications are located on line 4-7: 1) initialize DGL’s distributed module, 2) create a distributed graph object, and 3) split the training set and calculate the nodes for the local process.
+The notable code modifications are: 1) initialization of DGL’s distributed module, 2) create a distributed graph object, and 3) split the training set and calculate the nodes for the local process.
 The rest of the code, including sampler creation, model definition, training loops are the same as mini-batch training.

 DGL implements a few distributed components to support distributed training.
 The figure below shows the components and their interactions.